 The above 14- day Malaysia itinerary provides a nice introduction to Malaysia in a short space of time.
 If you have a little longer to spare, you may want to consider extending your trip to include the below.

 Laze on the Shores of Langkawi

-If you are hoping for a slice of beach paradise in your Malaysia itinerary without the seclusion of the Perhentian islands then Langkawi may well be the best choice for you.
-Famed for its pristine sandy beaches and clear waters, Langkawi is the perfect place to kick back and relax.
-Though admittedly Langkawi is more popular with tourists than the Perhentians, it is not hard to escape the crowds and find your little corner of secluded paradise.
+Lovely Langkawi is famed for its pristine sandy beaches and clear waters.
+Admittedly Langkawi is more popular with tourists than the Perhentians but it is not hard to escape the crowds and find your little corner of secluded paradise.

 Venture into the Rainforests of Borneo

-Where fragrant mangroves grow among the rainforests, and majestic endangered primates swing between tree branches, Borneo is the ultimate Malaysia travel destination for nature lovers.
+Borneo is the ultimate Malaysian travel destination for nature lovers.
+Here, fragrant mangroves grow among the rainforests, and majestic endangered primates swing between tree branches,

 From Mount Kinabalu to Sarawak, Borneo is packed with national parks that were seemingly designed specifically for hiking.
 The eastern area of Malaysia is also a great spot for those interested in participating in conservation work during their extended travels.

 Malaysia is definitely a budget travel destination and this two-week Malaysia itinerary can certainly be done without breaking the bank.
 If you consider yourself a backpacker or an extreme budget traveller, you will not struggle to keep your daily spending budget under around $15 per day.